pooya-mohammadi/intro_to_git/creating_git_project.md

 </p>

 ### Why do we need a remote server
 1. To make sure our projects don't get lost due to computer crashes.
+Maintain our projects.
-2. We can share it with others
+2. We can share it with others.
+Contribute to open-source community.
-3. We can do teamwork
+3. We can do teamwork.
+Collaborate on various projects.
-4. We can get help from others
+4. We can get help from others by issues and forks!!
 5. and so on...
 ### How to set one
 First, create an account on GitHub.
 Then Log in to your page.</br>